tradeparadigm/sdks/ribbon/README.md

 # install the library in development mode
 pip3 install -e ribbon/

-# run code that access the ribbon sdk
+# run code that accesses the ribbon sdk
 python3 my_examples.py

 # optional: add and use ipython/jypiter